I absolutely LOVED seeing thousands of families download it and use it to make their summer reading a little extra special.

 And the best news?
 Like last year, the reading chart is completely free!

-You can download the Summer Reading Chart printable right here and then you can print it out in whatever size you’d like (I did a 36×48 engineering print that cost me $7.
+Pop in your email address below and a free copy will come right to you inbox!
+Then you can print it out in whatever size you’d like (I did a 36×48 engineering print that cost me $7.
 All the instructions for how to print an engineering print here!).

 I can’t wait to see your families using it this summer.
 I hope it makes your summer reading the best it’s ever been!